rikedyp/APLWorkshop/course/day1/arraymodel.md

 2
 ```

 The dimensions of an array are also known as **axes**.
-The most major cells, the rank `k-1` for an array of rank `k`, lie along the *first* axis.
-The least major cells are columns which lie along the *last* axis.
+The most major cells, of rank `k-1` for an array of rank `k`, lie along the *first* axis.
+The least major cells are scalars which lie along the *last* axis to form columns.

 Cells of rank